brianweet/brianweet.github.io/_drafts/2017-19-09-alloy-in-docker.md

 	<img src="/assets/docker-blog-1/docker-logo.png" alt="Cute Docker logo">
 </p>

-### Running the Alloy site in a container
+### Running the alloy in a container
-The first step is to make sure you have [VS tools for Docker](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview), this will give you the optino to add Docker support to your project.
-So I opened up the AlloyDemoKit solution and clicked on the menu item to add docker to my project.
-This will do a couple of things for you, for example create a Docker .dcproj, create a docker compose file and a Dockerfile for your project.
-So what is it and what do you need it for?
+I've installed [VS tools for Docker](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview) as this gives me an easy way of adding Docker support to an existing project.
+Adding Docker support will do a couple of things for you, for example create a Docker .dcproj, create a docker compose file and add a Dockerfile for our project.
+So what are the other files what do we need it for?
-The .dcproj will allow you to just press F5 in order to build and start debugging.
+The .dcproj is the Docker project file.
+It contains the docker-compose file(s) which hook everything up together.
+It also will allow us to press F5 in order to build and start debugging.
 This will build the image(s), start the container(s) set up debug tools and open op the browser with the correct url.
+All of this can also be done from the command line, and you see what is happening in your output window, so no magic here.
+As we have to use Windows containers, it will take quite a while to build the project for the first time, as the windows images are very big.
+This has to happen only once (or when you explicitely want to update the windows image) so be patient.

-Unfortunately the site didn't seem to work
+After adding Docker support it seems that we can build an image called ``alloydemokit`` for our web project:
 ```
 1>Building alloydemokit
 1>Step 1/5 : FROM microsoft/aspnet:4.6.2